opsani/servox/README.md

 `Dockerfile` and `docker-compose.yaml` configurations are available in the repository and have been designed to support both development and deployment workflows.
 Configuration file mounts and environment variables can be used to influence the behavior of the servo within the container.

-The `SERVO_ENV` environment variable controls whether development packages are installed into the image (hint: set it to `SERVO_ENV=production` to slim down your images and speed up builds).
+The `SERVO_ENV` build argument controls the target environment for the built image.
+Building with `SERVO_ENV=production` excludes development packages from the image to reduce size and build time.

 Pre-built Docker images are available on [opsani/servox](https://hub.docker.com/repository/docker/opsani/servox) on Docker Hub.
+The documentation for these images is available within this repository at [docs/README-DOCKER_HUB.md](docs/README-DOCKER_HUB.md).

-Images are built using BuildKit and can be used as the basis for very fast customized builds:
+Pre-built images are built using BuildKit and can be used as the basis for very fast customized builds:

 ```console
 ❯ DOCKER_BUILDKIT=1 docker build -t servox --build-arg BUILDKIT_INLINE_CACHE=1 --cache-from opsani/servox:latest .